Loft conversion with large rooflight

 Do other types of heat pump require planning permission?

-In Northern Ireland, permitted development rules state that no part of the ground source heat pump can be within 3 metres of a boundary and the external unit must not exceed 4 metres in height.
+Ground source heat pumps (GSHPs) are classed as permitted development.
+However, planning permission may be needed for excavation works on sites of special scientific interest (SSSI) or in archaeologically sensitive areas.
+In Northern Ireland, PD rules specify that no part of a GSHP can be within 3 metres of a boundary, and the external unit must not exceed 4 metres in height.

 Uncertain about your heat pump installation?